Your-Name-Here/Crypto-Prediction-Discord-Bot-Docs/README.md

 ## Inviting to your discord.

 For now, until features are more complete, will only be available on the Cryptonauts discord server

+## Notes About Privacy

+### My Data

+The only data that is saved that identifies you specifically is your discord user id and and local server name.
+(Not your discord username and discriminator). it is recorded upon the first time that you use the ``/prediction`` command.
+Only one person has access to this information and it is not sold or shared in any way.
+Upon request, it can be requested/deleted.
+(DM me CryptoCoder#7181) As long as you do not interact with the bot using any of the commands, your information will not be recorded again.

+### DMs (Direct Messages)

+The bot will not DM you unless you make a prediction.
+You must initiate this process and it will DM you the result of your prediction only.
+It doesn't listen for responses.
+So if you recieve a DM from a bot that is made to look like this bot, please do not interact with the DM by replying.